-The best part of that stage is the following: These emails can’t help but be personalised, which is the way to go:
+The best part of that stage is the following: These emails can’t help but be personalized, which is the way to go:

-As you can see, users like to receive personalised emails, and just their name on the subject line doesn’t quite cut it anymore.
+As you can see, users like to receive personalized emails, and just their name on the subject line doesn’t quite cut it anymore.